fabiangreffrath/woof/README.md

 ## Capability

  * The level building code has been upgraded to allow for loading maps in "extended nodes" format.
 Furthermore, maps using nodes in uncompressed XNOD/XGLN or compressed ZNOD/ZGLN formats, or DeePBSP format can now be loaded.
+ * Integration of the NanoBSP node builder (enforce with `-bsp`) for maps without nodes or with unsupported nodes (not demo compatible).
  * Support for tall textures and sprites in DeePsea format has been added.
  * Support for unlimited extra states, sprites, mobjtypes and sounds has been added for use in Dehacked patches (supporting the "DEHEXTRA" and "DSDHacked" specs).
  * Support for changing in-game music using the "MUSINFO" lump has been added.